sami0055/TGOSP-CAKD/README.md

 CA-KLD with Logit Normalization: Stabilizes gradients for robust distillation and pruning.

 Sparsity-Aware Retraining: Maintains a fixed pruning mask to ensure consistent sparsity.

+🧩 Method Overview

+Knowledge Distillation (KD): Student learns from a pretrained teacher using CA-KLD with logit normalization.

+Gradient-Based Importance Scoring: Computes importance using joint gradients from KD and cross-entropy losses.

+One-Shot Pruning: Applies a single global threshold to remove low-importance weights.

+Sparsity-Aware Retraining: Fine-tunes the pruned model with or without KD under fixed sparsity.